MRColorR/money4band/README.md

 We've launched a Discord server!
 It's a space for you to share your experiences, ask questions, and discuss everything related to Money4Band and its related projects like custom docker images created for M4B and so on.
 [Join the Money4Band Discord Community](https://discord.com/invite/Fq8eeazBAD)

+## Support the Projects 🫶

+Your contributions are vital in helping to sustain the development of open-source projects and tools made freely available to everyone.
+If you find value in my work and wish to show your support, kindly consider making a donation to one of the following cryptocurrency wallets:

+### Cryptocurrency Wallets

+- **Bitcoin (BTC):** `1EzBrKjKyXzxydSUNagAP8XLeRzBTxfHcg`
+- **Ethereum (ETH):** `0xE65c32004b968cd1b4084bC3484C0dA051eeD3ee`
+- **Solana (SOL):** `6kUAWW8q5169qnUJdxxLsNMPpaKPvbUSmryKDYTb9epn`
+- **Polygon (MATIC):** `0xE65c32004b968cd1b4084bC3484C0dA051eeD3ee`
+- **BNB (Binance Smart Chain):** `0xE65c32004b968cd1b4084bC3484C0dA051eeD3ee`

+Your support, no matter how small, is enormously appreciated and directly fuels ongoing and future developments.
+Thank you for your generosity! 🙏

 ---
 ### :warning: Disclaimer
 Always check that the laws of your country and the contractual terms of your internet plan allow the use of such applications.
 In any case, I do not take any responsibility for any consequences deriving from the use of such apps.
 This stack proposed by me simply brings these apps together, allows easy configuration even for the less experienced and updates the apps' images automatically.